allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1\) To view data within the node/sub event \(i.e., sortie\), click on the name and the details panel will display.

-2\) To col apse the sub event click on a round node.
+2\) To collapse the sub event click on a round node.

 6. Users can Edit Missions in the Hierarchy View by selecting the Edit icon to make desired changes.